pacur/pacur/README.md

 consistent package spec format.
 Currently `deb`, `rpm` and `pacman` packages are available for several linux distributions.
-Builds are done on Docker containers without needing to setup any virtual machines or install any software other then Docker.
+Builds are done on Docker containers without needing to setup any virtual machines or install any software other than Docker.
 All packages are built using a simple format that is similar to [PKGBUILD](https://wiki.archlinux.org/index.php/PKGBUILD) from ArchLinux.
-Each distribution is different and will still require different build instructions but a consistent build process and format can be used for all builds.
-Docker only supports 64 bit containers, pacur can't be used to build packages 32 bit packages.
+Each distribution is different and will still require different build instructions, but a consistent build process and format can be used for all builds.
+Docker only supports 64-bit containers, pacur can't be used to build packages 32-bit packages.
 Pacur will also create a `deb`, `rpm` and `pacman` signed repository that can be used on ArchLinux, CentOS, Fedora, Debian and Ubuntu to distribute the packages.
-A [tutorial](https://medium.com/@zachhuff386/pacur-tutorial-9848b774c84a) on creating a project is aviaible on medium.
+A [tutorial](https://medium.com/@zachhuff386/pacur-tutorial-9848b774c84a) on creating a project is available on medium.

 ### initialize